 Implementation Project Template

-The Implementation Project Template was developed by the Mental Health Technology Transfer Center (MHTTC) Dissemination & Implementation Working Group, with feedback from the ATTC and PTTC Networks.
+The Implementation Project Template was developed by the MHTTC Dissemination & Implementation Working Group, with feedback from the ATTC and PTTC Networks.
 This template is a tool to assist in planning and tracking the progress of implementation support/technical assistance projects that have the goal of implementing an intervention/program/practice (versus those focused on awareness raising or training only).
 It consists of three iterative forms related to the stage of your project: Exploration/Preparation, Implementation, and Sustainment.
 Technical assistance providers can use this tool to focus on D&I science frameworks and concepts as you plan, track, and evaluate intensive technical assistance activities.